transceptor-technology/dutycalls.me.docs/docs/getting-started.md

 A workspace is a place where everything is done.
 As a user you have to be a member of a workspace to make use of the functionalities of DutyCalls.
 A workspace often represents a company or department.
 There are two ways of joining a workspace.
 You can get invited to one and you can create one yourself.

 How can I create a workspace?
 That is very simple.
-Just sign in to DutyCalls and select the **Create workspace** card.
+Just sign in to DutyCalls and select the **Create workspace** button.

 ![image - Create a workspace - Step 1](images/create-workspace-1.png)